mathewgaohu/mathewgaohu.github.io/_pages/about.md

   - /about.html
 ---

-I am a current Ph.D. student at Oden Institute for Computational Engineering & Sciences.
+I am a Ph.D. candidate at Oden Institute for Computational Engineering & Sciences.
+My research invovles approximation methods for high-rank Hessians in seismic inverse problems, and the applications of these approximations in in uncertainty quantification.

 Research Interest
 ======
-Inverse problem, Optimization, Seismic Inversion, High-rank operator approximation.
+1. Applications: (1) Seismic imaging.
+2. Methods: (1) Large scale Bayesian inference; (2) Numerical Optimization; (3) Hessian approximation in PDE constrained inverse problems.